AlonsoOropeza/LinearRegression/README.md

 ## Results
 ## Discussion
 ## Limitations
-Stature, hand length, and foot length among 80 males and 75 females.
-## Acknowledgments
+Because we only analyze data from one source, it may be too soon to make generalized conclusions.
+Also the dataset contained stature, hand length, and foot length among 80 males and 75 females, which gives a total of 155 rows and that in the machine learning community is considered as a small sample.
+We definitily need more data (maybe records from different people around the world) to make better predicitions.
 ## References
 S.G.
 Sani, E.D.
 Kizilkanat, N. Boyan, et al. (2005).
 "Stature Estmation Based on Hand Length and Foot Length," Clinical